karlstolley/git-workshop-i/README.md

 ## Workshop Agenda

-  1. Files, locations, and views
+  1. Overview of Git + files and views
-  2. The forgotten command line
-  3. Configuring Git
+  2. Configuring Git
-  4. Creating or cloning a repository (git-init/git-clone)
+  3. Creating or cloning a repository (git-init/git-clone)
-  5. Staging (git-add) and commiting files (git-commit)
+  4. Staging (git-add) and commiting files (git-commit)
-  6. Viewing, traversing, and tagging history (git-log, git-checkout, git-tag)
+  5. Viewing, traversing, and tagging history (git-log, git-checkout, git-tag)
-  7. Alternate histories: git-branch
+  6. Alternate histories: git-branch
-  9. Manipulating history: git-merge, git-cherry-pick, git-rebase
+  7. Manipulating history: git-merge, git-cherry-pick, git-rebase
-  8. Working remotely: GitHub, git-push/git-pull
+  8. Working remotely and collaboratively: GitHub, git-push/git-pull

 This repository will contain files for a workshop on Git; I have other materials floating around (such as on my [wiki](http://wiki.karlstolley.com/GitTutorial)